Julio Antonio Mella: Early life

 Matías Ramón Mella, Founding Father of the Dominican Republic, was Mella's paternal grandfather.

 Mella was born Nicanor McPartland in 1903 in Havana.
 His father was Antonio Nicanor Mella Breá (1851–1929), a Dominican tailor who migrated to Cuba at some point.
 (Mella Breá was the youngest son of Matías Ramón Mella, who was one of the Founding Fathers of the Dominican Republic).
 His mother was Cecilia McPartland, a daughter of Irish immigrants.
 Although Cecilia was not married to Nicanor senior, they initially named Mella after his father.
 As children, Nicanor Mella and his younger brother Cecilio went to New Orleans with their mother while she convalesced from lung troubles.
 Later the boys returned to Cuba to live with their father's wife Mercedes Bermúdez Ferreira.
 She acted as their stepmother.
 At that time, Mella's name was changed from Nicanor to Antonio, and his younger brother was renamed as Nicasio Mella.

 Antonio Mella engaged in secondary studies at Chandler College in Marianao, Havana, and Colegio Mimó.
 His step-mother, Mercedes Bermúdez Ferreira, died in 1915.
 After visiting the US again in 1917, Mella returned to Cuba.
 He prepared for the University of Havana at Academia Newton before being sent to boarding school at the prestigious Escolapios of Guanabacoa.
-After being expelled from here, Mella finished his secondary studies at the public Instituto de la Habana and/or Instituto de Segunda Enseñanza of Pinar del Río, in 1921.
+After being expelled from there, Mella finished his secondary studies at the public Instituto de la Habana and/or Instituto de Segunda Enseñanza of Pinar del Río, in 1921.

 Mella became a political activist and was first arrested during the democratic rule (1921–1924) of Alfredo Zayas.
 He studied law at the University of Havana, emerging as a radical leader.
 Students forcibly occupied Havana University and sought power through demands for changes to improve their education and academic independence, including: modernization of textbooks, autonomy for the university, free education for all, and more unusually, for students to serve as head of the university for a day.

 Mella was soon involved in the political struggle against Gerardo Machado, a future Cuban president.
 The student organized the formal founding of the Moscow-directed, "internationalist" Partido Comunista de Cuba.
 At this time he was also associated with women radicals Rosario Guillaume (Charito) and Sarah Pascual.
 He was expelled from the university after being arrested and accused of a bomb plot.
 After being released from jail in late 1925, Mella fled to Central America in early 1926, and headed north to Mexico City.